In online advertising, and especially on Google Ads, every click can transform your results... or your budget.

 -

-Increasing conversion rates:
+Increasing the conversion rate:

 By eliminating irrelevant searches, you increase the likelihood that users will click on your ad and take a desired action, such as making a purchase or signing up for your newsletter.